 - Insoluble molecules are better immunogens, since they are degradable by other actors of the immune system for their subsequent immunological processing.
 Likewise, denatured antigens are more antigenic than the native forms.

-Would be resonable to think that proteins are always better antigens than peptides, since if they are native, we will be immunizing the experimental organism with the same antigen that we will later recognize.
+It would be reasonable to think that proteins are always better antigens than peptides, since if they are native, we will be immunizing the experimental organism with the same antigen that we will later recognize.
 However, this is not always possible.
 Therefore, the next best option seems to be to produce a recombinant protein in a heterologous organism.

 Other things to take into account

 - First, collect as much information as possible about the protein in protein databases and scientific articles.
-Based on the information available, choose the production organization that best suits the need.
-If the proteins are simple, and post-translational modifications are not a problem, a simple organism such as E. coli, could fulfill the necesity.
-If post-translational modifications are known to occur, or it´s unknown if they can affect the protein target, a more complex organism such as mammalian or insect cells, are more recommendable.
+Based on the information available, choose the production organization that best suits your need.
+If the proteins are simple, and post-translational modifications are not a problem, a simple organism, such as E. coli, could fulfil the necessity.
+If post-translational modifications are known to occur, or it’s unknown if they can affect the protein target, a more complex organism, such as mammalian or insect cells, are more recommendable.

 - Think about Possible cross-reactivities with other proteins.
-If the degree of homology of our target with other proteins is high, may be a good idea designing peptides that correspond to the sequences that are different in our target protein, compared to others.
+If the degree of homology of our target with other proteins is high, it may be a good idea to design peptides that correspond to the sequences that are different in our target protein, compared to others.

-- Something that we must also take into account is that it is not always possible to express and product some recombinant proteins.
+- Something that we must also take into account is that it is not always possible to express and produce recombinant proteins.

-- On the other hand, if recombinant proteins are ruled out as antigens, it may be interesting to consider them as target in antibody screening; especially for monoclonals.
+- On the other hand, if recombinant proteins are ruled out as antigens, it may be interesting to consider them as targets in antibody screening; especially for monoclonals.

-To summarize, the main advantage recombinant proteins have is that they are more similar to the real molecule that we will be later identified.
+To summarize, the main advantage of recombinant proteins has been that they are more similar to the real molecule that we will be later identified.
 The disadvantage is that, if they are not commercially available and need to be produced in the laboratory, the task can be tedious, since it consumes time and resources, and even impossible.

 Peptides as antigen

-If you end up going for a peptid when choosing an antigen, you should consider this facts:
+If you end up going for a peptide when choosing an antigen, you should consider these facts: